What affects the price of car insurance?

 - Compare quotes and buy early

 If you pay annually for your policy, you'll end up paying less for your insurance.
-If you decide to pay monthly for your insurance, you could end up paying 11%2 more.
+If you decide to pay monthly for your insurance, you could end up paying up to 20% more2.
 This is usually down to the interest that insurers charge.

 Increasing your voluntary excess means you're willing to pay more towards any claims you make, which in turn should make your premium cheaper.